hfranceschi/Lab0/README.md

 Problem: Write a program that introduces you and your partner to the class (this information will be shared).

-Details: You will write your program in the "pair programmingù model": one of you is the driver while the other is the navigator.
+Details: You will write your program in the "pair programming¬ù model": one of you is the driver while the other is the navigator.
 Once the first driver has written the statements about their partner, switch roles.
 The steps below match the tutorial you watched before lab, and the GitHub Quick Guide on Moodle.
 You may need to reference both.

 1. OPEN PyCharm.

 2. START FILE: There is no start file for this lab.
 In PyCharm, in order to create a new Python source code file, choose New->Project, then New->Python File from the available menu.
-Name your new file LastName1LastName2Lab0ù and click OK.ù
+Name your new file LastName1LastName2Lab0¬ù and click OK.¬ù

 3. CODE: Write code in your LastName1LastName2Lab0.py file.
 First type
-print( "CS151 Lab 0"ù)
+print( "CS151 Lab 0" )
 inside the file.

-4. RUN: Run your program by clicking on the Runù menu, then choosing Runù from the drop down menu.
+4. RUN: Run your program by clicking on the Run¬ù menu, then choosing Run¬ù from the drop down menu.
 Note that once you complete this step once, you can instead click on the green arrow at the top right.

 5. TEST: Look at the output at the bottom of PyCharm.
 Does it appear the way you want?
 If not, or if instead you see an error, try to fix your code so that it does what you want (you will need to run again afterward).